danjwilko/password_manager/README.md

 ## Notes
 This is an **educational project** demonstrating Django security patterns and cryptographic best practices.
-Not intended for production use without additional security hardening.
+Not intended for production use without additional security hardening, styling tweaks and testing.